GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Response: `200 OK` (success)
     - Error responses: `404 Not Found` (productId not found), `422 Unprocessable Entity` (validation of productId failed) or `500 Internal Server Error` (generic error)
-    - Response body: An object containing productId, asin, brand, category, manufacturer_number, name, price and weight (expressed in kg) of the requested product or error message in case of error
+    - Response body: An object containing productId, asin, brand, category, manufacturerNumber, name, price and weight (expressed in kg) of the requested product or error message in case of error

       ```